lalmada1/Coding-in-R-SPR-2021/schedule.md

 In this course we cover the foundations of data programming with the R language.
 In order to create robust and dynamic analysis we need to use a couple of tools that were built to leverage the power of R and create compelling narratives.
 R Studio helps you manage projects by organizing files, scripts, packages and output.
 Markdown is a simple formatting convention that allows you to create publication-quality documents.
 And R Markdown is a specific version of Markdown that allows you to combine text and code to create data-driven documents.

+You can think of R, R Studio, and Markdown kind of like Excel (for analysis), Word (for report writing), and Power Point (for presentations).
+R allows you to analyze your data, but these results are not useful unless you can share them with others.
+Here is where [data-driven documents](http://ds4ps.org/dp4ss-textbook/ch-030-data-driven-docs.html) developed using R Studio and Markdown really shine.
+You can quickly package your R code as cool reports, websites, presentations, or dashboards to format the information in whatever way is most accessible and useful for your clients or stakeholders.

 [CH-01 Core R](http://ds4ps.org/dp4ss-textbook/ch-010-core-r.html)